Liquid-Legal-Institute/Meta-Lex/README.md

 - **Book**: [Building an Outstanding Legal Team](https://www.globelawandbusiness.com/books/building-an-outstanding-legal-team-battle-tested-strategies-from-a-general-counsel) (Bjarne P. Tellmann, Globe Law and Business, 2017). [add description]

-- **Articles**: [“Don’t Let the Digital Tail Wag the Transformation Dog: A Digital Transformation Roadmap for Corporate Counsel”](http://dx.doi.org/10.2139/ssrn.4021593) (Michele DeStefano,Bjarne P. Tellmann and Daniel Wu, 6 February 2022; last updated 23 May 2022, University of Miami Legal Studies Research Paper No 4021593.
-Soon to be published in

-**N.B.**: An excellent précis to this 61 page article is A Gillespie, “Q. What is digital transformation?
-A primer for legal professionals”, Legal Evolution (2 March 2022).
+- **Articles**: [“Don’t Let the Digital Tail Wag the Transformation Dog: A Digital Transformation Roadmap for Corporate Counsel”](http://dx.doi.org/10.2139/ssrn.4021593) (Michele DeStefano, Bjarne P. Tellmann and Daniel Wu, 6 February 2022; last updated 23 May 2022, University of Miami Legal Studies Research Paper No 4021593).
+Soon to be published in the [Journal of Business and Technology Law](https://digitalcommons.law.umaryland.edu/jbtl).
+The typical multinational corporation's internal legal department follows a Three-Phased Digital Maturity Framework.
+This has initial appeal, but the authors argue that it is suboptimal because it focuses more on technology at the expense of foundational, non-technology changes that are critical if the digital technology changes are to be successful and add full ROI.
+Their preferred approach focuses first on reviewing and optimizing the service delivery model and its related processes.
+With examples, they maintain that the most successful digital transformations have followed the latter approach. **Nota Bene**: An excellent précis to this 61 page article is [Anusia Gillespie, “Q. What is digital transformation?
+A primer for legal professionals”](https://www.legalevolution.org/2022/03/q-what-is-digital-transformation-a-primer-for-legal-professionals-289/) (Legal Evolution, 2 March 2022).

 ## Legal Business Development
 [Back to Top](#contents)